 Security checkpoints and procedures have been implemented for the safety and protection of all.
 Accredited media are expected to cooperate with the procedures and requirements implemented for access to the media, photographer and broadcast areas.
 Media access will vary by event and venue, and the media rules of the respective PPAI event must be followed.

-- Access to PPAI events and exhibitions, public spaces and the designated PPAI media room is according to published access locations and hours of operation for each event.
+- Access to PPAI events, exhibitions and public spaces will correspond to published access locations and hours of operation for each event.

 - A limited number of seats are assigned for media.